-Not every doctor in the United States is fellowship trained.
+Not every doctor or ENT in Houston is fellowship trained.
 Being accepted into a fellowship training program is a privilege reserved for the top doctoral graduates.
 A physician that chooses this path is committing to extra education and is devoted to providing the best medical care possible.

 What Is a Fellowship-Trained Doctor?

 Doctors are typically split into two categories: general physicians and specialists.
 When an individual has a complex condition, they’ll seek the help of a specialist.
 A specialist spends years of education and training focusing on a specific aspect of medicine.